-Hospital doctors advised on how to write easy-to-read patient letters
+Hospital doctors told to drop jargon and write easy-to-read patient letters

 -

-Hospital doctors advised on how to write easy-to-read patient letters
+Hospital doctors told to drop jargon and write easy-to-read patient letters

 Hospital doctors have been given new guidance on how to write letters that are easier for patients to understand.